 Fuel additives are a simple thing you can do to significantly improve the performance, emissions, and economy of your vehicle.
-While many of us are vaguely aware of the potential benefits of fuel additives, it can be confusing to figure out whether or not they are appropriate for your car, and if so which ones to use.
+While many of us are vaguely aware of the alleged benefits of fuel additives, it can be confusing to figure out whether or not they are appropriate for your car, and if so which ones to use.

 The efficacy of fuel additives largely depends on the condition of your vehicle’s engine.
 A well-serviced engine that is in good working order probably won’t find much benefit from the use of a fuel additive.
 The best thing to do to improve the performance of these engines is to simply use a premium fuel.